Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Introduction

 \section{Introduction}

-Autonomous driving is a highly complex domain with high safety requirements \cite{zhao_autonomous_2024}.
+Autonomous driving is a highly complex domain with high safety requirements \cite{hu2023planning,zhao_autonomous_2024}.
 Classical autonomous driving solutions mainly follow two paradigms \cite{yurtsever2020survey}.
 One is a modular pipeline that decomposes object detection, tracking, behavior prediction, and trajectory planning into separate submodules \cite{vougioukas2019agricultural,paden2016survey,badue2021self}, and the other is an end-to-end learning paradigm that directly maps sensor inputs to control commands or semantic representations \cite{bojarski2016end,tampuu2020survey,chen2024end}.
 Despite their progress, both paradigms have key limitations.
-Modular pipelines often accumulate errors across stages, while end-to-end models remain hard to interpret and can be brittle under complex environments \cite{badue2021self,pan2024reliability,chen2024end}.
+Modular pipelines often accumulate errors across stages, while end-to-end models remain hard to interpret and largely mimic driving behaviors without reasoning, leading to robustness and safety issues \cite{badue2021self,pan2024reliability,chen2024end}.

-In recent years, the rapid progress of large language models (LLMs) has shown that LLMs can follow instructions and perform chain-of-thought reasoning, and leverage rich world knowledge \cite{achiam2023gpt,bai2023qwen,liu2024deepseek}.
-Furthermore, vision-language models (VLMs) demonstrate strong capabilities in zero-shot transfer and language-based reasoning, highlighting their potential for autonomous driving \cite{hurst2024gpt,wang2024qwen2,qwen2.5-VL,chen2024internvl}.
+In recent years, vision-language models (VLMs), built on large language models (LLMs), demonstrate strong capabilities in zero-shot transfer and language-based reasoning, highlighting their potential for autonomous driving \cite{achiam2023gpt,wang2024qwen2,qwen2.5-VL,chen2024internvl}.
 A number of recent studies have begun to adapt VLMs to autonomous driving, ranging from open-loop scene understanding to language-guided closed-loop driving systems, but they still face challenges in reliability and real-time performance \cite{tian_drivevlm_2024,sima_drivelm_2025,shao_lmdrive_2024}.